Finding funding for constituents

 Equity investment is the process of raising capital through the sale of shares in a company.
 Investors take an equity stake in the company with the aim of selling at a profit when the company has expanded.
 There are a number of tax incentives to encourage equity investment.

-HM Revenue and Customs guidance provides outlines of two schemes designed to help SMEs grow by offering tax relief to individuals, who are shareholders for a specific period of time.
-They are the Enterprise Investment Scheme and the Seed Enterprise Investment Scheme.
+HM Revenue and Customs guidance outlines two schemes, the Enterprise Investment Scheme and the Seed Enterprise Investment Scheme, which are designed to help SMEs grow by offering tax relief to individuals, who are shareholders for a minimum of 3 years.

 The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
 Read our briefing for information about sources of legal advice and help.